HUKang-2000/VGDNN/README.md

-# Variants of uncertain significance-guided pretrained deep neural networks (VGDNN)
+# VGDNN
-This package provides the VGDNN model implementation.
+This package provides the Variants of uncertain significance-guided pretrained deep neural networks (VGDNN) model implementation.
 This implementation is provided for reference alongside the VGDNN 2026 publication and will not be actively maintained moving forward.

 what we provide:
-- Annotated variant dataset, containing curated features and labels used in this study(Final_annotated.RData).
+- Annotated variant dataset, containing curated features and labels used in this study (Final_annotated.RData).
-- Preprocessing scripts for VUS construction and feature preparation(BRCA1_BRCA2_VUS_preprocessing.R, MLH1_MSH2_VUS_preprocessing.R)
+- Preprocessing scripts for VUS construction and feature preparation (BRCA1_BRCA2_VUS_preprocessing.R, MLH1_MSH2_VUS_preprocessing.R)
 - Training code for both pretraining and fine-tuning, provided separately for BRCA1, BRCA2, MLH1, and MSH2, enabling reproduction of the proposed learning framework under gene-specific and disease-specific setups.

 ## Copyright